Seven conditions to keep AI's 5-Why from going off the rails

 Why PRD Alone Is Not Enough: What the Tech Spec Must Cover in AI-Assisted Development

-in the “Taming AI Coding Agents with TDD” series.
+This is the third article in the “Taming AI Coding Agents with TDD” series.
 The first covered test-driven requirements anchoring, the second covered the GEAR protocol for requirements disambiguation.
 This one fills the gap between them: after the PRD is done, what must the tech spec cover?
 Requirements Locked, Code Still Wrong Before the second Aristotle refactor, I spent two full days writing requirements.
 Following the structured approach from the previous article, I captured every acceptance criterion, boundary condition, error path, and platform constraint[1].
 The AI consumed the document, passed all 37 static assertions plus end-to-end tests.
 The codebase was split into four files by responsibility.
 Information flow was switched from push to pull. ...

 2026-04-29 · 11 min · Alex Wang